-(2) Observing the recursive expansion as shown in Fig. \ref{Z-TGRE Tanner graph}, it can be seen that exchanging the expression of stabilizers $S_i$ and $S_j$ can be realized by the permutation of the index numbers of qubits.
+(2) Observing the recursive expansion as shown in Fig. 1 in the main text, it can be seen that exchanging the expression of stabilizers $S_i$ and $S_j$ can be realized by the permutation of the index numbers of qubits.
 Thus, we only need to prove the minimum weight of a stabilizer $S_i$ to prove the minimum weight of all stabilizers.
 In this proof, we prove the minimum weight of $S_1$.

-(3) Noticed that, according to the recursive expansion shown in Fig. \ref{Z-TGRE Tanner graph}, when code length $N=2^L$, the parity-check matrix $H_L$ can be divided into two submatrices with the same number of columns on the left and right, where the left submatrix corresponds to qubits with odd index numbers and the right submatrix corresponds to qubits with even index numbers as shown in Fig. \ref{The structure of Hl}.
+(3) Noticed that, according to the recursive expansion shown in Fig. 1 in the main text, when code length $N=2^L$, the parity-check matrix $H_L$ can be divided into two submatrices with the same number of columns on the left and right, where the left submatrix corresponds to qubits with odd index numbers and the right submatrix corresponds to qubits with even index numbers as shown in Fig. \ref{The structure of Hl}.

-The expansion method of parity check matrix corresponding to the recursive expansion of Tanner graph as shown in Fig. \ref{Z-TGRE Tanner graph} is as follows: the parity-check matrix $H_L$ corresponding to code length $N=2^L$ is composed of $H_{L-1}$ corresponding to code length $N=2^{L-1}$ in the manner as shown in Fig. \ref{The recursive structure of Hl}.
+The expansion method of parity check matrix corresponding to the recursive expansion of Tanner graph as shown in Fig. 1 in the main text is as follows: the parity-check matrix $H_L$ corresponding to code length $N=2^L$ is composed of $H_{L-1}$ corresponding to code length $N=2^{L-1}$ in the manner as shown in Fig. \ref{The recursive structure of Hl}.